edwardwillis/corepython/WORKSHOP.md

 By combining these two objectives, you’ll be well-equipped to build Python applications that communicate with web services, all within a modern development environment.

-### What is HTTP?

-HTTP (Hypertext Transfer Protocol) is the foundational protocol used by web browsers and APIs to send and receive data over the internet.

-Much of the internet's communication is built on HTTP requests.
-For example, when you book a hotel using the booking.com app on your phone, each step in the process sends requests to their backend services.
-Similarly, searching for something on Google in your browser triggers a series of web requests behind the scenes.

 ### In Context with Artificial Intelligence

 How does this workshop relate to AI?